friedrith/friedrith/README.md

 # Hi there, I'm Thibault Friedrich 👋

-I am a French frontend/React developer and ux designer self-designated expert in innovative user experiences.
+I am a French frontend/React developer living in Montréal 🍁 .

 I love everything about science-fiction and Ux Design.